InderJagdeo/iOS-Developer-Portfolio/README.md

 ## Quotes App

-This project is a showcase of my learning journey with SwiftUI, the Combine framework, and MVVM architecture.
-Developed as an example application, it aims to demonstrate the power and simplicity of SwiftUI in building modern iOS applications.
+This project showcases my learning journey with SwiftUI, the Combine framework, and MVVM architecture.
+It is developed as an example application that presents random quotes, a collection of quotes, and a list of authors.
+The goal is to demonstrate the power and simplicity of SwiftUI in building modern iOS applications.

 ### Features
 - **Random Quote**: Get inspired with a randomly selected quote.